pipefunc/pipefunc/docs/source/concepts/slurm.md

     return Electrostatics(mesh, materials, [V_left, V_right])
 ```

-Here, the lambda examines the available input (in this case `"x"` from a previous function) and returns a dictionary specifying the required number of CPUs.
+Here, for each iteration of the simulation, the lambda inspects the voltage values and returns a dictionary specifying the number of CPUs needed.

 ---

 ## Functions Managing Their Own Parallelization

 Sometimes you want the SLURM job to have resources allocated while allowing your function to control its own parallelism internally.
 You can achieve this by running the SLURM job in sequential mode.
-In this mode, the SLURM job is submitted with the allocated {class}`~pipefunc.resources.Resources`, but the function is executed sequentially; it is then up to your function to manage internal parallelization (for example, by creating its own thread pool).
+In this mode, the SLURM job is submitted with the allocated {class}`~pipefunc.resources.Resources`, but the function is executed sequentially; it is then up to your function to manage internal parallelization (for example, by creating its own process pool).

 ```python
 from adaptive_scheduler import SlurmExecutor